thekodeking/java-verse/JavaPattern/StarPattern2/README.md

 ### Explanation
 > **`import java.util.Scanner;` : imports Scanner class from java > util package.
 Scanner is a class that lets you get input form the user.
 Scanner can take any primitive data type as input from the user.**
 >
-> **`import java.io.IOException;` : imports IOException class from java > io package.
-IOException class is used to identify and handle Input Output errors.
-It was used in the program to maintain the working of System.in.read().**
->
 > **`public static void main(String[] args)` : main method/function is the first method that will be executed in any java programs.**
 >